Delvinaki

 Delvinaki (Δελβινάκι) is a former municipality in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform, it is part of the municipality Pogoni, of which it is a municipal unit.
 The municipal unit has an area of 255.8 km^{2}, the community 54.8 km^{2}.
 In 2021 its population was 538 for the village and 1,609 for the municipal unit.
 Delvinaki is part of the traditional area of Pogoni.

-Delvinaki lies along the GR-22/E853 road, which links Kalpaki with the Albanian border.
+Delvinaki lies along the EO22 road, currently part of European route E853, which links Kalpaki with the Albanian border.
 The border crossing Kakavia is west of town.
+The town of Delvinaki is located in a valley bordered by hills with grazing lands and is a regional government administrative centre.

 Subdivisions

 The municipal unit of Delvinaki is subdivided into the following communities (constituent villages in brackets):